HU-xiaobai/Code-of-Beyond-RAG-for-Agent-Memory-Retrieval-by-Decoupling-and-Aggregation/README.md

 ├── semantic-knn
 ├── themes
 ```
+And you could use gexf_view.py document to analyse the memory graph.
 Or you could see our example.
 We provide our llama model memory of the locomo dataset.

 # Retrieval